 Newswise — Washington D.C. – Reducing sodium in the food supply is important for public health.
 Sodium reduction progress is facilitated by understanding both the sodium content and contribution of foods from stores, restaurants and other sources.
 A food’s sodium content refers to the amount of sodium that’s in it and its contribution reflects how frequently the food is consumed by the U.S. population.

-New research suggests that reduction of sodium in widely consumed foods, such as luncheon-meat sandwiches and restaurant-prepared pizza, were found to have the greatest impact on reducing sodium intake by the U.S. population.
+New suggests that reduction of sodium in widely consumed foods, such as luncheon-meat sandwiches and restaurant-prepared pizza, were found to have the greatest impact on reducing sodium intake by the U.S. population.

 This research is timely as the U.S. Food & Drug Administration has set new voluntary targets for the reduction of sodium in foods.
 The new guidance proposes three-year sodium reduction targets for 163 food categories that are commercially processed, packaged or prepared.
-If achieved, these actions would reduce sodium intake by 20% from previous levels.
+If achieved, these actions would intake by 20% from previous levels.

 The study found that “top-ranked food-category contributors of sodium included sandwiches, tortilla products, pizza, poultry, soups, and breads.
 Subgroups of these categories contributing the most sodium included store-bought lunchmeat sandwiches and hotdogs, restaurant-prepared burgers, store-bought and restaurant-prepared tacos/burritos, restaurant-prepared pizza with meat, and store-bought white/wheat bread.”